mshakya/PiReT-OME/README.md

 - make
 - git

-## Installing PiReT-OME
+## Getting PiReT-OME
 Use `git clone` from command line.

 ```
 git clone https://github.com/mshakya/PiReT.git
 ```

+## Installing PiReT-OME

+PiReT-OME is a wrapper of RNA seq tools, many of which are available in [bioconda](https://bioconda.github.io).
+For installing `PiReT-OME` we have provided a script `INSTALL-PiReTOME.sh` that first checks for required dependencies (including their versions) are installed and in your `PATH`.
+If not found, dependencies will be installed in `thirdParty` directories within `PiReT`. `sudo` privileges are not needed for installation.
+A log of all installation can be found in `install.log`
 `cd` into the `PiReT` directory

 ```
 cd PiReT
 ./INSTALL-PiReTOME.sh
 ```

-PiReT-OME is a wrapper of RNA seq tools, many of which are available in [bioconda](https://bioconda.github.io).
-For installing `PiReT` we have provided a script `INSTALL-PiReTOME.sh` that first checks for required dependencies (including their versions) are installed and in your `PATH`.
-If not found, dependencies will be installed in `thirdParty` directories within `PiReT`. `sudo` privileges are not needed for installation.
-A log of all installation can be found in `install.log`

-##Test
+Please restart the terminal after installation.

+##Testing PiReT-OME
 We have provided test data set to check if the installation was successful or not. `fastq` files can be found in `test_data/fastqs` and corresponding reference fasta files are found in `test_data/data`.
 To run the test, from within `PiReT` directory:

 ```